 - Create a dedicated website for Regional Observer Program to facilitate encoding and storing of electronic data reporting and monitoring. - Recalling that observer coverage is an obligation of the flag state to monitor.
 However CMM 2007-01 gives the role of the Secretariat to coordinate ROP activities, including receiving communications and providing reports on the ROP's operation to the Commission (and its subsidiary bodies); including target and achieved coverage levels.
 FFA observer providers need to facilitate the monitoring of coverage levels.
 This could include providing placement summaries. - 7.
 Observer Providers should supply on at least a monthly basis, placement and disembarkation of observers in their ports.
 Flag States should supply on at least a monthly basis all boarding's made on their vessels.
 This information should be sent to the WCPFC Secretariat who could then produce a monthly and annual report of all boarding's. - 8.
 If ROP member countries are having trouble sending information of trips completed, then maybe have ROP countries enter trips into an online site of SPC? - Placement formalities must be implemented and be active in the ROP of all member countries.
-There's been a observer trips they will need to receive data for the period.
-This would make reported data gaps accurate, and also would assist in following up on data that has not been sent to the data provider.

-Electronic reporting is being tested and this may assist in the timeliness of receiving data when developed, especially for observers on board purse-seine vessels. downfall in this resulting in difficulties in data collections, accommodations and observers issues.

-9. Improve monthly reporting to the Commission Secretariat on observer placements on vessels.

-TAG Recommendation 7-8 to TCC9

-TCC9 agree that:

-- 7. Observer Providers and flag States of vessels; supply on a regular basis to the WCPFC Secretariat, ROP placement and disembarkation information of observers. - 8.
-All observer data collected by ROP observers must be sent to the Commission data provider.
-(SPC) or to the Commission Secretariat.

-Accommodation and onboard facilitation for female observers
+There's been a period.
+This would make reported data gaps accurate, and also would assist in following up on data that has not been sent to the data provider.Electronic reporting is being tested and this may assist in the timeliness of receiving data when developed, especially for observers on board purse-seine vessels. collections, accommodations and observers issues.9.
+Improve monthly reporting to the Commission Secretariat on observer placements on vessels.
+TAG Recommendation 7-8 to TCC9 TCC9 agree that: 7.
+Observer Providers and flag States of vessels; supply on a regular basis to the WCPFC Secretariat, ROP placement and disembarkation information of 8.
+All observer data collected by ROP observers the Commission Secretariat. s must be sent to the Commission data provider.
+(SPC) or to Issue 5 Issue 5 Accommodation and onboard facilitation for female observers All participants agreed that all gear type vessels will have to accommodate female observers; and the following comments and suggestions were made: